brainyclown10/auto-sos/README.md

-# auto-sos
+# AutoSOS
-SpartaHack IV project
+SpartaHack IV project.

 ## Idea
 Uber for car repair.
-For people who needs help with their car right now.
+For people who need help with their car right now.

 ## Architecture
-We plan on making a web app, and possibly a mobile app.
+We plan on making a web app, and possibly extending it to a mobile app.